jjbergman/iliaslatina/IL-translation.md

 1004 Meanwhile, victorious Aeacides buried the corpse of his friend whom he had so bitterly mourned.
 He led the procession at his funeral.

-1006 Then he dragged Hector's wretched body around the burial mound and declared that their be games to honor his lifeless ashes.
+1006 Then he dragged Hector's wretched body around the burial mound and declared that there should be games to honor his lifeless ashes.

-1008 Tydides overcame all in the in the race, including fierce Meriones; Ajax was conquered in the wrestling match: his strength was beaten by cunning Laertius.
+1008 Tydides overcame all others in the race, including fierce Meriones; Ajax was conquered in the wrestling match: his strength was beaten by cunning Laertius.
 Epeus beat all his challengers in boxing.
 Polypoetes, a strong discus thrower, overcame the others in that competition and Meriones won archery.

 1013 Finally, after the contest was over, Achilles returned to camp accompanied by the crowds of soldiers.